-You need a partner that will be ready to help you simplify the day-to-day management and optimize how you're using the platform.
-Find one who can:
+You need an LMS vendor that will be ready to help you simplify the day-to-day management and optimize how you're using the platform.

+Find a partner that can:

-- offer ongoing assistance with key administration tasks - provide technical support with updates and projects - help you get more out of your learning data and analytics with customised reports and visualisations - deliver end-user support to help lessen the load on your staff
+- offer ongoing assistance with key administration tasks - provide technical guidance with updates and projects - help you get more out of your learning data and analytics with customised reports and visualisations - Deliver end-user support to help lessen the load on your staff.